Last Updated –

 This REIT sponsored by Robinsons Land Corp. recently started its offer period which will run until September 3.
 The initial public offering or IPO is made up of 3.34 billion common shares, with an over-allotment of up to 305 million common shares.

-This REIT aims to use the proceeds from the IPO to build more projects, especially in the Business Process Outsourcing or BPO industry.
+RCR aims to use the proceeds from the IPO to build more projects, especially in the Business Process Outsourcing or BPO industry.
 Robinsons Land Corp.
 President Frederick Go shared that he considers the BPO industry as the bedrock of their office buildings business.

 Benefits of investing in Robinsons Land REIT: